 Once you have decided on a property you will need to complete a tenant application form.
 Please contact our office for details.

 As a minimum we require satisfactory references from your employer, and a previous or current landlord.
 We may also require a personal reference, and sometimes a guarantor.
 In addition a credit check will be undertaken.
-To comply with our legal responsibilities for the 'Right to Rent' checks, we will require a passport for all applicants.
+To comply with our legal responsibilities for the 'Right to Rent' checks, we will require a passport and proof of address for all applicants.
 Appropriate visa details will be required if you are not an EU citizen.